raistlin-hess/rathena/README.md

         ```
     1. Save the XML file and then save the GRF.
     1. In order to make the client read this new GRF, open the `DATA.INI` file in the root of your client's directory.
     1. The client will load GRFs in ascending order.
-If you have the same file in multiple GRFs, the file in the highest number GRF takes precedence.
-In the example below, `data/clientinfo.xml` from `rdata.grf` will be ignored and replaced with the one in `custom_data.grf`.
+If you have the same file in multiple GRFs, the file in the lowest number GRF takes precedence.
+In the example below, `data/clientinfo.xml` from `rdata.grf` will be ignored and not override the one in `custom_data.grf`.
         ```ini
             [Data]
+            0=custom_data.grf
             1=rdata.grf
             2=data.grf
-            3=custom_data.grf
         ```
 1. Download the most recent version of [WARP](https://github.com/Neo-Mind/WARP)
 1. Run the exe under `win32/WARP.exe`.